jelmersnoeck/cacher/README.md

 ## Implementations

-### MemoryCache
+### Memory

 [![GoDoc](https://godoc.org/github.com/jelmersnoeck/cacher/memory?status.svg)](https://godoc.org/github.com/jelmersnoeck/cacher/memory)

-MemoryCache stores all the data in memory.
+Memory stores all the data in memory.
 This is a non persistent cache store that will be flushed every time the application that uses the cache is terminates.

 This cache is perfect to use for testing.
 There are no other dependencies required other than enough available memory.